pndang/pndang.github.io/recommendations.md

 title: References / Recommendations
 ---

+This is my "passion page" and rough outline of certain events that carry great meanings and some of my best memories.
+I am very grateful for each one and happy to chat about them if any stands out to you!

 <br>

 My letter of recommendation from Mr. William (Bill) Anderson, FAICP (please go [here](https://drive.google.com/file/d/1u9Rt9MrOtGsS-_iHue4dmQw74Q0htaOd/view?usp=sharing) for mobile view)